andrewunifei/CS229-Machine-Learning/Classification/Binary/README.md

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615551113.png"></p>

-The criterion based on the returned value of the sigmoid function for determine a category is:
+And the criterion based on the returned value of the sigmoid function to determine a category is:

 <p align="center"><img src="http://www.sciweavers.org/download/Tex2Img_1615551800.png"></p>